vihanb/FILTER/README.md

 This means FILTER can run in almost any ECMAScript enviorment such as node.js, rhino, spidermonkey, and others.

-FILTER, manually parses the image files, and using `$FILTER.Parse`, FILTER makes it easy to manually parse and edit images, and other files.
+FILTER, manually parses the image files, and using `Filter.Parse`, FILTER makes it easy to manually parse and edit images, and other files.

 Due to JavaScript's 32-bit nature, buffers are limited to 4GB.
 An error will be thrown if an overflow occurs.

+---
+# Enviorments

+All of FILTER's data is contained in either: a. the `Filter` global; or b., through the exported `FILTER`.
+Various enviorments have different support

+## Browser:

+    window.$FILTER = Filter;

+## Server:

+    import * as $FILTER from 'FILTER'

+The only browser specific class is `$$Canvas`.
+For compatibility, the `$Parse` class wraps this up, `$Parse` will detect for the `document` global and various other canvas specific support to centeralize image parsing.

+Image parsing on enviorments which don't support `$$Canvas`, use the `Filter.Parse` engine.
+This uses the `$Parse.Signature` to detect files and `$Parse.Read` to extract image data.

 ---
 # Reference